Graphic Credit: Martina Stokow “Cannabis Leaf Retro Art”

-The moratorium ends Aug.
+The other previously described details regarding the moratorium remain the same.
+Current grower, processor and dispensary licensees are not affected and may apply to renew their licenses when it’s time.
+The moratorium will expire Aug.
 1, 2024, or earlier if the Executive Director determines all pending license reviews, inspections or investigations are complete.

 To provide the best experiences, we use technologies like cookies to store and/or access device information.
 Consenting to these technologies will allow us to process data such as browsing behavior or unique IDs on this site.
 Not consenting or withdrawing consent, may adversely affect certain features and functions.

 Functional Always active